nicotsou/nicotsou.com/content/blog/tltr-typescript-functions/index.md

 In this example the function `search()` can accept either a `string`, to search by name, or a `number` to search by id.
 The first two functions define the multiple ways you can call this function; that's why we omit their bodies.
 The third function is the actual implementation.
 We have a single argument `nameOrId` which can be a `string` or a `number`.

-It is worth to mention here that this syntax will not work in JS, because you can only have one definition for the `search()` function.
+It is worth mentioning here that this syntax will not work in JS, because you can only have one definition for the `search()` function.

 From now on, the moment you start typing the name of the function you will get a useful popup with the different ways you can implement it: